 - 1. Open a terminal window.
 In the terminal window, type starccm+ - 2.
 To start a new simulation, click File \rightarrow new simulation - 3.
-Tick the Power-On-Demand box and fill the license box with the POD code.
-The POD code can be found on Ping Pong - 4.
-Download the tutorial instruction and data from the course homepage

-Assignment 1.13.
-Continue to work on the backward facing step flow.
+Tick the Power-On-Demand box and fill the license box with the POD code. - 4.
+Download the tutorial instruction and data from the course homepage - Assignment 1.11 Continue to work on the backward facing step flow.
 Choose a new turbulence model (right click on Continua/Fluid and select Select models